-We already mentioned how, if you use Venmo for online purchases, you will not be assessed a fee — even if you use credit.
-You can also send money for free to friends provided your transfer is funded by a balance in your Venmo account or a debit or prepaid card.
+Does it cost money to use Venmo?
+Are there Venmo fees you need to be aware of?
+If you use Venmo for online purchases, you will not be assessed a fee — even if you use credit.
+You can also send money for free to friends, provided your transfer is funded by a balance in your Venmo account or a debit or prepaid card.

-- Standard transfer service — You’ll pay a standard fee of 1% (minimum of $.
-25 to maximum of $10) to transfer money instantly from the app to your bank account.
+- Standard transfer service: You’ll pay a standard fee of 1 percent (minimum of $.
+25 to a maximum of $10) to transfer money instantly from the app to your bank account.
 You can also transfer cash to your bank account for free, although you won’t receive your funds for up to three days.

 How to get started with Venmo

-If you’re eager to find a way to transfer money to friends, start by downloading the Venmo app and entering personal information: phone number, email address, and bank account number.
-You’ll also need to create a Venmo log-in and password to secure your account.
+If you’re eager to find a way to transfer money to friends, start by downloading the Venmo app.
+Then, enter the following personal information: Phone number, email address, and bank account number.
+You’ll also need to create a Venmo login and password to secure your account.